Kav1nduAkalanka/C_Projects/README.md

 # C_Projects
- These are the projects i have done while learning C. hey thiss is me trying git for first time....😎😎😎
+ These are the projects I have done while learning C.
+IF YOU CAN'T BUILD IT, YOU DO NOT UNDERSTAND IT.